|Nutrition Facts (per serving)|

 Melt coconut oil if it is not liquefied.
 Make sure the other ingredients are at room temperature.

 Mix the first five ingredients together.
 Add the coconut flour, almond or hazelnut flour, baking powder, cinnamon, and shredded coconut and then whisk together until smooth.

 Fold in raisins if using.
 Pour into muffin cups that have been greased with coconut oil (or lined with paper.)

 Bake for 15 minutes (see note) or until a toothpick inserted in a muffin comes out clean.

 Pop muffins onto a wire rack to cool, then store in a container and refrigerate.
-Flavor is best one or two days after baking.
+The flavor is best one or two days after baking.

 Note: If you double the recipe, bake muffins for about 20 minutes and use the toothpick test to check that muffins are done.
 If not, bake an additional 5 minutes.

 2010 (c) Melissa Diane Smith, reprinted with permission